Hamed-Ayodeji/blackpearl-mini-project/README.md

   ![ec2](./.img/ec2%203%20counts.png)

-  - Elastic load balancer module and Route53 module
+  - Elastic load balancer module

   The Elastic load balancer module creates an Application load balancer and attaches it to the security group created by the security group module.